taimax13/github_exercises/00_github_classroom.md

 # GitHub Classroom

 In this course, you will use GitHub Classroom for sharing code.
 The two primary ways you will use GitHub classroom for sharing code are for (1) completing interview-style coding exercises, and (2) submitting individual and team assignments.
+Be sure to read to the end because you'll find helpful videos that show someone working with GitHub classroom in the ways described in this document.

 After reading this document, you will know:

 - [What GitHub Classroom is](#what-is-github-classroom)
 - [Why Use GitHub Classroom](#why-use-github-classroom)